t: 0116 241 8331 e: email@example.com

 To see the full benefits of this and to see whether you are eligible, click the button:

 We continuously monitor the quality of our training by obtaining feedback on the two key scales of relevance and presentation from every course delegate.
 Below are the average ratings for the last ten runnings of this course.

 Average Relevance rating: 96%

 *These statistics were last updated in April 2017.

 APT prides itself on the feedback we receive about our courses.
-Below are just some of the great comments the 'Module 2: Assessment, Formulation, and Helping Strategies' course has received.
+Below are just some of the great comments the 'Course 2: Assessment, Formulation, and Helping Strategies' course has received.